-- Aside from the hip-hop legend The Beastie Boys, other prominent names like celebrity Kate Moss and Gigi Hadid, music artists Limp Bizkit and Korn were all seen clad with this timeless Adidas kicks.
+- Aside from the hip-hop legend The Beastie Boys, other prominent names like celebrity Kate Moss and Gigi Hadid, music artists Limp Bizkit and Korn were all seen clad with different shades of this timeless Adidas kicks.

 - A London-based retailer Footpatrol made a few tweaks on the vintage Campus silhouette and came up with a trio colorway and asymmetrical branding in 2008 and blue suede upper in 2011.

-- Fashion and streetwear retailer Zozotown modified the Campus by using pony hair for its Three-Stripe branding and heel and premium suede for the entire upper.
+- Fashion and streetwear retailer Zozotown modified the Campus by using pony hair for the Three-Stripe branding and heel, while premium suede was utilized for the entire upper.
 This classic finish with an embossed Trefoil logo on the tongue was released in 2013.